 But in most cases, transforming a group of employees into a team can be extremely difficult for multiple reasons:

-1. There are vast differences in personality types
+1. Vast differences in personality types impede teamwork overall

-How will you know who goes along and who has the potential to blow up at another?
+How will you know who gets along and who has the potential to come to blows with one another?

 Remote teams suffer greatly from this handicap.
 People have an innate desire to connect and belong to a group.
 And despite living in a digital age, we still prefer face-to-face communication.
 After all, body language accounts for an astounding 93% of our communication!

 People connect better when they’re in each other’s presence.
 Two colleagues who sit across from each other are likely to communicate easier and avoid misunderstandings than those who can only see each other’s chat messages.
 We know from experience how much of the message gets lost in texts, chats, and emails.